 Top 21 Programming Languages Of 2016

 New programming languages are invented every day and a few of them gain popularity to become programmers’ favorite.
-Some of them are able to pass the test time and establish themselves as an evergreen language.
+Some of them are able to pass the test of time and establish themselves as an evergreen language.

-Continuing the same, today, we are sharing the RedMonk Programming Language Rankings.
+Today we are sharing the RedMonk Programming Language Rankings.
 These rankings, based on the June 2016 data, were just released and made available for analysis.
 If you are acquainted with RedMonk’s rankings, they release the top programming lists bi-annually and they have been doing so since late 2010.

 These rankings are a collective measure of the discussion and usage of a programming language.
 To do so, data from StackOverflow and GitHub has been taken into consideration.
 Apart from showing the current pattern, usage and discussion numbers also give us a glimpse of the future trends.